darshbs/f1-analytics-hub/README.md

 | Mercedes | Mercedes |
 | RB | AlphaTauri → RB |
 | Kick Sauber | Alfa Romeo → Kick Sauber |

-Toggle **Full Lineage** to see combined career stats across all names.
-Toggle **Name Only** to see each name as a separate team entry.

 ---